-To the extent permitted under applicable law, the Authority has authorized an expenditure of a maximum of \$550 in five equal annual installments beginning July 1, 2006, to support the University of Missouri - St. Louis GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs) Partnership (the "Partnership"), which provides need-based scholarships and grants to students seeking higher education.
-Actual expenditures may be less in the event funding for these grants and scholarships is obtained by members of the Partnership.
-As of the report date, no such installment has been made by the Authority.
+To the extent permitted under applicable law, the Authority had authorized an expenditure of a maximum of \$550 in five equal annual installments beginning July 1, 2006, to support the University of Missouri - St. Louis GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs) Partnership (the "Partnership"), which provided need-based scholarships and grants to students seeking higher education.
+There were no actual expenditures under the commitment.
+The Authority's commitment expired on July 1, 2010 with no installments having been paid by the Authority.